 - Briffits and Squeans: McCloud talks about symbols in both Western Comics and in Manga, and references Mort Walker's book in his notes.
 He specifically shows plewds and waftrons as examples.
 He doesn't have to use Walker's terms in the book though, because he can draw them instead.

-- Iconic Outfit: The chapter on color mentions how a superhero's color scheme becomes inextricably linked with the character in the reader's mind.
+- In-Universe.
+The chapter on color mentions how a superhero's color scheme becomes inextricably linked with the character in the reader's mind.

-- McCloud's own Zot!!
-T-shirt, glasses, and plaid shirt also count.
-He keeps at least some of these every time he changes form to everything including semi-abstract rectangles, The Hulk, and a yin-yang.
+- McCloud's own Zot!
+T-shirt, glasses, and plaid jacket also count.
+He keeps at least some of these every time he changes form to everything including semi-abstract rectangles, The Incredible Hulk, and a yin-yang.

 - Infinite Canvas: First proposed in Reinventing Comics as a stylistic choice unique to webcomics.
 McCloud has produced Infinite Canvas-style comics himself on his website.
 However, the vast majority of webcomics avoid doing this, because most of their authors want their work to be eventually published in physical books.